EQUITY AND SHARE-BASED COMPENSATION PLANS

 The following table summarizes additional information about DSUs:

-The weighted‑average grant date fair value of stock options granted during fiscal 2018, 2017 and 2016 was $10.29, $3.86 and $5.18, respectively.
-The fair value of stock options is estimated on the date of grant using the Black‑Scholes option pricing model using the following weighted‑average assumptions:
+The weighted-average grant date fair value of stock options granted during fiscal 2019, 2018 and 2017 was $2.98, $10.29 and $3.86, respectively.
+The weighted-average grant date fair value of the SARs granted during fiscal 2019 was $3.01 per share.
+The fair value of stock options and SARs is estimated on the date of grant using the Black-Scholes option pricing model using the following weighted-average assumptions:

-The risk‑free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
-The expected lives represents the period of time the stock options are expected to be outstanding after their grant date.
+The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
+The expected lives represents the period of time the stock options and SARs are expected to be outstanding after their grant date.
 The dividend yield is based on the average of the annual dividend divided by the market price of our common stock at the time of declaration.
 The expected volatility is based on historical volatility of our common stock.
-The total intrinsic value of stock options exercised during fiscal 2018, 2017 and 2016 was $1.7 million, less than $0.1 million and $0.1 million, respectively.
-As of February 2, 2019, we have unrecognized compensation expense related to non‑vested stock options of approximately $2.2 million which is expected to be recognized over a weighted‑average period of 1.4 years.
+There were no stock options or SARs exercised during fiscal 2019.
+The total intrinsic value of stock options exercised during fiscal 2018 and 2017 was $1.7 million and less than $0.1 million, respectively.
+As of February 1, 2020, we have unrecognized compensation expense related to non-vested stock options and SARs of approximately $8.3 million which is expected to be recognized over a weighted-average period of 1.5 years.

 Cash Settled Awards

-During 2017, we granted stock-based awards to certain employees, which vest over a period of three years, and will be settled in cash ("cash settled awards").
-The fair value of the cash settled awards at each reporting period is based on the price of our common stock and includes a market condition.
+We have granted stock-based awards to certain employees, which vest over a period of three years, and will be settled in cash ("cash settled awards").
+The fair value of the cash settled awards at each reporting period is based on the price of our common stock.
 The fair value of the cash settled awards will be remeasured at each reporting period until the awards are settled.
+At February 1, 2020, the liability associated with the cash settled awards was $1.7 million and was recorded in accrued expenses and other current liabilities in the consolidated balance sheets.
 At February 2, 2019, the liability associated with the cash settled awards was $3.8 million with $2.4 million recorded in accrued expenses and other current liabilities and $1.4 million recorded in other liabilities in the consolidated balance sheets.
-At February 3, 2018, the liability associated with the cash settled awards was $4.6 million with $2.8 million recorded in accrued expenses and other current liabilities and $1.8 million recorded in other liabilities in the consolidated balance sheets.

 Disclosures related to shareholders' equity, including shareholder rights plans, preferred stock and share-based compensation plans.